w8tcha/WatchersNET.TagCloud/README.md

 ## Features
 ### 3D Cloud
-By default the Tag Cloud is rendered as a plain HTML 5 3 Cloud, as alternative Option this can be also rendered as 3D Flash Cloud., WordCloud ("Wordle" inspired Tag Cloud) or as Plain HTML with Skinning.
+By default the Tag Cloud is rendered as a plain HTML 5 3D Cloud, WordCloud ("Wordle" inspired Tag Cloud) or as Plain HTML with Skinning.
 You can customize the 3D Cloud, you can set...
 * The Fore Color
 * Highlight Color
 * Background Color or Transparent